 Balliol College is a thriving academic community in the heart of Oxford.
-With almost 400 undergraduate students and an equal number of graduates, it is one of the largest colleges of the University of Oxford.
+With around 370 undergraduate students and a nearly equal number of graduates, it is one of the largest colleges of the University of Oxford.
 It’s known for its relaxed atmosphere, active participation, and students who achieve outstanding academic results.

 Life at Balliol is busy, fun, and rewarding.
 There are lots of things going on and whatever your interest you will be able to get involved in some aspect of College life.